alexgavrilyuk/Neuroledger/backend/src/features/chat/README.md

-# Chat Feature
+# Chat Feature (Agent Architecture - Phase 3 + Refinements)

-This feature implements persistent, contextual chat history with asynchronous AI report generation and code generation abilities.
+This feature implements persistent, contextual chat history powered by an AI agent capable of reasoning, **summarizing conversations**, using tools to access data context, executing generated code for analysis, and **generating React code for report visualization**.

-## Overview
+## Overview (Phase 3)

 The chat feature allows users to:
-- Create and manage chat sessions
+- Create and manage chat sessions.
-- Send messages to a chat session
+- Send messages.
-- Receive AI-generated responses in real-time via WebSockets
+- Receive AI-generated responses orchestrated by the agent.
+- Observe agent status (thinking, using tools, generating/executing code, **generating report**) via WebSockets.
+- Leverage the agent's ability to:
+  - Access data context.
+  - Generate and execute sandboxed Node.js code.
-- Generate AI-powered React code components for data visualization
+  - **Generate React component code for visualizing analysis results.**
+- **View generated reports in a modal.**
-- View past conversations and their generated reports
+- View past conversations.
-- Benefit from contextual AI responses that include history

 ## Models

 ### ChatSession
-Represents a persistent conversation thread owned by a user.
+Represents a persistent conversation thread owned by a user or associated with a team.

 ```javascript
 {